 “The partnership with Kinetic is a great fit for Chiron.
 Paul and his team are extremely experienced in training for high-risk operations across all branches of Defence and Law Enforcement, and are the ideal partner to utilise our armour to improve current training outcomes.
 We have had significant feedback regarding the limitations of available training armour and have designed the Chiron-X1™ to address these issues,” said Chiron Co-Founder Justin Forsell.

 Kinetic XR and Chiron exhibited at Pacific 2019 on 8–10 October and held live demonstrations of their joint training capability throughout the event.
 With Kinetic Fighting’s former Special Forces operators battling Chiron-suited trainers in full-contact scenarios, it attracted attention from media crews and delegates alike.
-Among them were ABC News, Australian Defence Magazine and Dean Spence, Manager of Major Projects for Defence NSW.
+Among them were ABC News, Australian Defence Magazine and Mr Dean Spence, Associate Director, Major Projects for Defence NSW.